bkamapantula/bkamapantula.github.io/_posts/2020-07-20-solr-tableau.md

 [Web Data Connector](https://help.tableau.com/current/pro/desktop/en-us/examples_web_data_connector.htm) in `Tableau` needs a HTML file that makes a connection to remote endpoint.
 We create a custom connector using `JavaScript` and fetch the remote data source.

 Once *ready* `Tableau` should recognize the data table within the WDC and show data rows.
 However, that didn't happen.
 Tableau showed one column (`id`) and showed the rest columns as empty.
 It was perplexing with no error messages.
 After spending some time on it we tried the next approach.
+That said, we're looking for approaches to handle this as it gives the benefit of caching via `ProxyHandler`.

 ### Hyper approach